SacredDoggo/Woardlogs/README.md

+# Woardlogs- Note:-
-# Woardlogs- You will need to Extract Ckeditor in 'ckeditor' folder
+You will need to Extract 'ckeditor' folder in same folder before using it